-Broad Street, Kirkwall It’s a great sight on Broad Street in front of the Cathedral, with an opportunity to see cars that can range in time from a Model T Ford from 1915 to a new electric vehicle of today – and with over a hundred years of vintage vehicles, classic cars and tractors in between, along with the sound of engines in action, and all beautifully restored.
-You can hear the stories from the owners of how a vehicle might have been gently rusting away over long years and then through
+It’s a great sight in front of the Cathedral, with cars that can range in time from a Model T Ford from 1915 to a new electric vehicle of today – and with over a hundred years of vintage vehicles, classic cars and tractors in between, and the sound of engines in action, and all beautifully restored.
+Street food from 12 noon.

-Orphir Community Centre The John Rae Society welcome you to hear more about John Rae himself, and the plans for his birthplace, the Hall of Clestrain, and hear the story of the Northwest Passage.
-Polar historian Dr Maria Casarini will speak about the search for the Passage and final link put into place by Rae, and sea ice expert Prof. Peter Wadhams will describe the changing climate conditions which are now opening up the Passage.
+Hear more about John Rae himself, and the plans for his birthplace, and the story of the Northwest Passage.
+Polar historian Dr Maria Casarini tells of about the search and the final link put in place by Rae.
+Sea ice expert Prof. Peter Wadhams describes changing climate conditions which are now opening up the Passage.

-Orkney Theatre, Kirkwall Since early childhood, nature and animals have been naturalist/author Polly Pullar’s passion.
-She tells us about the joys and heartbreaks of hand-rearing and rehabilitating numerous wild creatures, from tiny naked squirrel kits to tawny owlets and hedgehogs.
-She also highlights the pressing need to care for nature in all forms, from the smallest insects and plants to habitat restoration.
-Polly speaks too about her newly-published memoir The Horizontal Oak, and her wonderful, feral childhood in Ardnamurchan where numerous animals, from pet sheep to a kestrel, shared her life.
-But
+Naturalist/author Polly Pullar’s speaks of the joys and heartbreaks of hand-rearing and rehabilitating numerous wild creatures, from tiny naked squirrel kits to tawny owlets and hedgehogs.
+She highlights the pressing need to care for nature in all forms, from the smallest insects and plants to habitat restoration.

-ONLINE Oceanographer Dr Neil Banas of Strathclyde University looks at how a story by a master Haida mythteller, Skaay, reflects the marine ecology on the North Pacific Ocean’s edge.
+Oceanographer Dr Neil Banas looks at how a story by a master Haida mythteller, Skaay, reflects the marine ecology on the North Pacific Ocean’s edge.
 “He managed to capture the dynamics of ecosystems at the ‘edge of chaos’ in his mythic frame with an accuracy that mathematical modellers still struggle to duplicate.”

-ONLINE Synthesizers are going through a revival, with sophisticated systems now available for low prices, providing a rich range of sounds to explore, often relaxing and sometimes ethereal with natural sounds blended in with new creations.
-A group of synthesiser players in the north has been meeting online to play together through the pandemic and inspire each other, and this evening they’d like you to join them to listen to a mixture of pieces and find out more about the workings of synthesisers and their sounds.
-Music comes from Maarten de Vries in the
+A group of synthesizer players in the north has been meeting online to play together through the pandemic and inspire each other, and this evening they’d like you to join them to listen to a mixture of pieces and find out more about the workings of synthesizers and their rich range of relaxing and sometimes ethereal sounds.